skipah7/BookStore/README.md

-# BookStore интернет-магазин книг
+# BookStore - online book store

 ---

-**Выполнил студент**: Яцкевич Д.В.
+**Student**: Яцкевич Д.В.

 ---

-Angular CLI needed to run project
+Angular CLI needed to run project.
+So consider running `npm install -g @angular/cli`, then navigate to the main dir `cd BookStore`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Now you can launch a dev server, run `ng serve`.
+After that you can find your app on `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build